-The University of Northern British Columbia is committed to employment equity and encourages applications from the four designated groups (women, Indigenous peoples, persons with disabilities, and
+The University of Northern British Columbia is committed to employment equity and encourages applications from the four designated groups (women, Indigenous peoples, persons with disabilities, and members of visible minorities) as well as the LGBTQ2S+ communities and individuals with intersectional identities.

-Applicants should forward their cover letter indicating the course(s) that they are interested in teaching and curriculum vitae quoting #FAPT32-25 to: Dr. Catharine Schiller, Chair, School of Nursing, via nurshiring@unbc.ca.
+Applicants should forward their cover letter indicating the course(s) that they are interested in teaching and curriculum vitae quoting #FAPT06-25 to: Dr. Annie Booth, Acting Chair of the Environmental and Sustainability Studies Academic Selection Committee at annie.booth@unbc.ca.

-Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at employeewellbeing@unbc.ca.
+Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at wellbeing@unbc.ca.
 Any personal information provided will be maintained in confidence.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
-We thank all applicants for their interest in UNBC.
-However, only those applicants selected for further consideration will be contacted.
+We thank all applicants for their interest in UNBC however, only those applicants selected for further consideration will be contacted.